Principal research concentrations within the Center for Anatomical Sciences include:

 While the Center for Anatomical Sciences does not offer a Bachelor’s degree in Anatomy, undergraduate students from other universities are routinely involved in CAS research projects.
 In particular, CAS supports undergraduate participation in research through the SOAR (Summer Opportunities in Anatomy Research) program, which provides a $4,000 stipend for students to conduct 10 weeks of anatomy-focused research under the guidance of CAS faculty.

-Seminar Speaker Series
+Research Speaker Series

 Each semester, the Center for Anatomical Sciences hosts 8-10 local and visiting researchers for a lecture series on current research in the anatomical sciences.
 Information regarding upcoming lectures can be found HERE and on the CAS Facebook page.